Search results

 Expert: Rollbacks of environmental protections imperil nature — and human health

-Since the COVID-19 pandemic began, countries around the world have been shrinking or eliminating areas set aside to protect nature — some to drill for fossil fuels, others for urban development, significant driver of emerging infectious zoonotic diseases, like the virus that caused COVID-19,” explains, the onset of COVID-19, Golden Kroner created a database that draws on news articles, government, reading: Expert: To prevent pandemics like COVID-19, 'take care of nature' Notes from the field
+Since the COVID-19 pandemic began, countries around the world have been shrinking or eliminating areas set aside to protect nature — some to drill for fossil fuels, others for urban development, significant driver of emerging infectious zoonotic diseases, like the virus that caused COVID-19,” explains, of COVID-19, Golden Kroner created a database that draws on news articles, government documents, .”
+Read the full story.
+Further reading: Expert: To prevent pandemics like COVID-19, ‘take care

 Expert: COVID, climate change create ‘perfect storm’ for Amazon fires

-— exacerbated by climate change — and the COVID-19 pandemic have created what one expert calls “a perfect storm, and the COVID-19 pandemic.”
-With insight from satellite data and reports from the field, Tabor and her, .
-Deforestation, COVID-19 and fires Deforestation in the tropics has surged since COVID-19, Indigenous peoples who are already struggling to battle the health impacts of COVID-19.
-Increased smoke, ( © Flavio Forner) Further reading: Expert: To prevent pandemics like COVID-19, 'take care
+by climate change — and the COVID-19 pandemic have created what one expert calls “a perfect storm, that influence rainfall in South America, to commodity-driven deforestation and the COVID-19, , COVID-19 and fires Deforestation in the tropics has surged since COVID-19 restrictions went into effect, Indigenous peoples who are already struggling to battle the health impacts of COVID-19.
+Increased smoke, : To prevent pandemics like COVID-19, ‘take care of nature’ Notes from the field: Protecting forests

 For Indigenous peoples, pandemic poses unique risks

-International.
-Excluded from most national COVID-19 response measures and government relief, the COVID-19 pandemic.
-“The conversion of forests to mono-crop plantations or to logging, .
-This could leave isolated Indigenous peoples particularly vulnerable to the symptoms of COVID-19 due
+.
+Excluded from most national COVID-19 response measures and government relief packages, many, are making self-isolation extremely difficult for these communities during the COVID-19 pandemic, Indigenous peoples particularly vulnerable to the symptoms of COVID-19 due to their lower immunity

 Study: Too often, COVID recovery comes at nature’s expense